CarlTBarnes/Stop-Better-Hook/README.md

 HaltBetter shows a similar dialog to the above Stop message with footer text to tell the User this is "Unexpected" and they should record some details.
- There is nothing "OK" about the program shutting down and possibly losing User data, so that button is renamed.
+ There is nothing "OK" about the program shutting down and possibly losing User data, so that button is renamed "Close Application" and the message makes it clear the end is nigh.
- A "Stack Trace" button allows finding the culprit code.
+ A "Stack Trace" button allows finding the culprit code by showing the Assert window.

 ![Halt Better](images/readme4.png)